 Another method that has gained popularity, is the idea of responsive web design (RWD).
 This method will detect the screen size of a device and deliver a version of the page requested in a template, optimally-styled and rearranged for the range of widths the current user’s device falls in.
 Responsive web design allows you to make the most of precious mobile screen real estate.
 Elements that may be important and engaging may be moved to the top of the page without scaling them down beyond readability.
 Menu items can be collapsed into a dropdown to take up less space.
 Elements that provide secondary usability or may have less merit for mobile users can be hidden.
 All of this while still presenting the same content of the page, that a desktop user would see, to a mobile audience.

 This is exactly the method we are employing in the latest mobile site to be launched by Webolutions.
 When viewing the site on a mobile device, the visitor is served a mobile-friendly version of the page they are viewing without being brought to a different, mobile URL.
-While viewing the page that has been tailored for mobile, they have easy access to a navigation that borrows from mobile applications in its presentation and is tailored for sections of the website beneficial for a mobile user, giving the proficient mobile app user a familiar experience.
-If the ever-present menu doesn’t represent what the visitor is looking for, they have the option of using a drop down menu, presenting an expanded, but still tailored navigation.
+While viewing the page that has been tailored for mobile, they have easy access to navigation that borrows from mobile applications in its presentation and is tailored for sections of the website beneficial for a mobile user, giving the proficient mobile app using a familiar experience.
+If the ever-present menu doesn’t represent what the visitor is looking for, they have the option of using a drop-down menu, presenting an expanded, but still tailored navigation.
 From anywhere they are on the site, they can click to open their native map application to get directions, and right in the header of the page, they can ‘click to call.’
-The content and navigation can be easily controlled by the administrator of the site content, so if in your analytics it becomes clear that certain sections are being sought out by mobile users, those sections can be beefed up content-wise, and made easier to navigate to.
+The content and navigation can be easily controlled by the administrator of the site content, so if in your analytics it becomes clear that certain sections are being sought out by mobile users, those sections can be beefed up content-wise and made easier to navigate to.
 Look for news of the mobile site’s launch next week.

 With the mobile web being more prolific than ever, re-evaluating your mobile strategy against the current technology and trends becomes critical.
 When you adapt to the new environment both you and your users win.